 - Purple Flag.
 From 2007 to 2015 Philip helped devise and was the Chairman of this national scheme, which aims to define the standards of, and accredit, safe, welcoming, diverse and accessible leisure economies, from the largest (Heart of London) to the smallest (e.g. Stockton Heath near Warrington).
 During his tenure, the scheme developed from a nascent idea to an established programme, with over fifty participating town and city centres.

 - Best Bar None.
 From 2012 to 2014 Philip was chairman of this national organisation, which promotes safe licensed premises.
 During his tenure, Best Bar None secured industry support for an alliance of social responsibility schemes including Best Bar None, Purple Flag, Community Alcohol Partnerships, Pubwatch and PASS, under the banner of the Social Responsibility Alliance.
-The work of the Alliance (now the Local Alcohol Partnerships Group) is now recognised in government policy on the night time economy as providing a set of solutions to alcohol-related issues.
-He also secured funding for the first national director of Best Bar None, and helped raise its profile on the national stage.
+T He also secured funding for the first national director of Best Bar None, and helped raise its profile on the national stage.

 - King’s College Hospital Charitable Trust.
-In 2018 Philip was appointed to the board of the charity supporting this major teaching hospital, because of his experience in community engagement and regulation.
+From 2018 to 2023 Philip served as a trustee of the Trust, which helps to support this major teaching hospital, because of his experience in community engagement and regulation.